Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 This advantageous tax structure, when the strict conditions are met, makes the DNV particularly attractive not only to remote professionals but also to wealthy individuals seeking strategic tax residency.

-More information (in English) can be found on the Spanish Tax Agency (AEAT) website: https://sede.agenciatributaria.gob.es (search for “Impatriate regime – Beckham Law”).
+More information in English appears on the Spanish Tax Agency (AEAT) website: https://sede.agenciatributaria.gob.es (search for “Impatriate regime – Beckham Law”).

 4. Deep Dive: Spain’s Non-Lucrative Visa (NLV)

-The NLV remains a primary pathway for UK citizens seeking residency based purely on financial independence, such as those entering retirement or living off investments.
-It is critical to reiterate the absolute, non-negotiable term of this visa: the holder is strictly prohibited from working in Spain.
+The NLV remains a primary pathway for UK citizens seeking residency based purely on financial independence, such as retirement or living off investments.

 The NLV is the ideal choice for retirees and financially independent individuals.
 The main rule is simple: you cannot earn any professional income in Spain.